Wind-WindKids/winding/samples/sophieandwind/winter.md

 “Okay, I want to learn!”
 Sophie replied eagerly.

 @image:
 Sophie and Wind, looking at the eGull next to them, chocks, tie-downs are visible.
-Close view of the eGull’s open cockpit.
+Close view of the eGull’s open cockpit, the seat is visible.
 In the background airport hangars, taxiways.

-@eGull:
-A high wing ultralight, white, T-tail, gray propeller, tricycle gear, single seat, bubble canopy.

-@Sophie:
-12 years old, girl, sun-touched light brown hair, orange long-sleeve, jeans, soft brown shoes.

-@Wind:
-12 years old, boy, tousled blond hair, light blue hoodie and jeans.
-Looks same age as Sophie.

 --
 inside_the_egull: page, portrait-oriented
 --
+@text: small
 "How can I learn to fly it?”
 Sophie asked, eyes bright.
 "Can I get in?"

 “Sure — but it’s tied down.
 There'll be no flying today.”

-The eGull was a single-seater, but it was designed for an adult, so they squeezed together in the cockpit, and Wind closed the canopy.
+The eGull was a single-seater, but it was large enough for two kids, so they squeezed in together.

 @image
-View from behind the the eGull’s  open cockpit, a single seat with harness straps.
-Wind and Sophie inside, are squeezed together, no visible gap between them.
+View of the eGull’s open cockpit.
+Wind and Sophie inside, are squeezed together.
 The aircraft is tied down and chocked on a sunny ramp.

 --
 the_egull_dragon: spread, portrait-oriented, image
 --
-@left: page, text
+@left: page, text-only, portrait-oriented
-Wind switched on the instruments, and the screen in the center lit up.
+Wind closed the canopy, switched on the instruments, and the screen in the center lit up.

 On the canopy, a shimmering shape of lines appeared, forming a tiny golden dragon.

 Sophie stared, her eyes wide.
 And the golden lines shifted, dragon eyes looked at her.

 “It’s looking at me.”